pandas-dev/pandas/doc/source/user_guide/timeseries.rst

    dfp['2013-01-01 10H':'2013-01-01 11H']

+As of version 1.1.0, this works with non-monotonic ``PeriodIndex`` indexes.

 Frequency conversion and resampling with PeriodIndex
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The frequency of ``Period`` and ``PeriodIndex`` can be converted via the ``asfreq``